georlav/bitstamp/README.md

 )
 ```

-Or you can just set them as environmental variables and client will automatically use them
+Or you can set them as environmental variables and client will automatically read them
 ```bash
 export BITSTAMP_KEY="yourkey"
 export BITSTAMP_SECRET="yoursecret"
 ```

+> **IMPORTANT:** Environmental variables override functional options.

 ## Running tests
 To run the integration tests for public functions use